diegojromerolopez/babik/README.md

 ## Roadmap

+## Allow easy use of subqueries

+Nowadays, it is not easy to use Babik for making subqueries.

+The idea is allowing the value to be a QuerySet and setting the operator as IN.

 ### Optimized update & delete

 Both operation will have to be rewritten by DBMS.
 Standard SQL has no